TransUPR: A Transformer-based Uncertain Point Refiner for LiDAR Point Cloud Semantic Segmentation: INTRODUCTION

-In this paper, we propose a plug-and-play transformer-based refiner for image-based LiDAR PCSS to improve the segmentation accuracy by reclassifying uncertain points that are misclassified due to the boundary-blurring problem of CNNs and quantitation loss of spherical projection.
-Our pipeline combines the image-based CNNs with the point-based methods sequentially to benefit from each method efficiently via semantic-augmented point representation.
-As shown in Fig \ref{fig:p2}, the image-based CNNs first generate coarse semantic segmentation features.
-Following that, the uncertain points are selected in two ways: (i) choosing the points with lower probability of coarse semantic segmentation labels \cite{pointrend}. (ii) selecting background points, i.e., points blocked by foreground points during spherical projection and are far away from foreground points.
-We then use the geometry (e.g., coordinates) along with the locally augmented semantic segmentation features to train our designed learnable transformer-based refiner, which contains concatenated self-attention layer and fully connected layers for uncertain point classification.
+In this paper, we propose a transformer-based plug-and-play refiner for image-based LiDAR PCSS to reclassify uncertain points that are misclassified.
+As shown in Fig \ref{fig:p2}, given coarse semantic segmentation features generated by the CNN backbones, e.g., CENet\cite{cenet}, the uncertain points are selected in two ways: (i)the points with a lower probability of coarse semantic segmentation labels since these points are highly likely located near the object boundaries; (ii) the points in the background, i.e., points blocked by foreground points during spherical projection and are far away from foreground points.
+We then use the geometry (e.g., coordinates) along with the locally augmented semantic segmentation features to train our designed learnable transformer-based refiner, which contains four concatenated self-attention layers and an MLP module for uncertain point classification.
+We benchmark our proposed refiner on Semantic KITTI \cite{semantickitti} with three typical image-based LiDAR PCSS methods and quantitatively and qualitatively compare the performance of common KNN refiner and our TransUPR.

-The contributions of this paper are as follows: 1) We propose a plug-and-play transformer-based uncertain point refiner for image-based LiDAR PCSS, which is generic and can be easily integrated into existing image-based CNN backbones without any network architecture modifications.
-2) the existing image-based LiDAR PCSS can be further improved using our TransUPR and achieves new state-of-the-art performance, i.e., 68.2\% mIoU, on Semantic-KITTI\cite{semantickitti}.
+The contributions of this paper are as follows: 1) We propose a generic transformer-based uncertain point refiner for image-based LiDAR PCSS, which is plug-and-play for all existing image-based CNN backbones to achieve improved performances 2) By integrating with the proposed refiner, the previous state-of-the-art approach\cite{cenet} achieves even higher performance, i.e., from 67.6\% to 68.2\% mIoU, on Semantic KITTI\cite{semantickitti}, which is strong empirical evidence for potentials of our approach in improving the performance of image-based LiDAR PCSS.
+3) We draw an insight that focusing on uncertain points with locally aggregated geometry and coarse semantic feature is an efficient way to combine image-based LiDAR PCSS methods with point-based approaches, which break the computation and memory footprint burdens for applying transformer to large-scale point clouds.